 Other Major Causes

-Obviously, alcohol and other intoxicating substances play a big role in many traffic accidents these days.
+Obviously, alcohol and other intoxicating substances play a big role in many traffic accidents these days and the need for roadside recovery.
 By planning a sober-driver or calling a taxi you can not only save your own life but also the lives of others on the road.

 Roadside Recovery Shenandoah County